kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## All experiences are preceded by mind, having mind as their master, created by mind. - The Buddha
+    ## It is more shameful to distrust our friends than to be deceived by them. - Confucius